ajdruff/mod-wp/README.md

 For available Site settings, see the `site-config-sample.php` file.
 Below are selected settings with additional explanation beyond the comments in the configuration file:

 * $site[ 'HTTP_HOST' ]
+    - default: example.com
     - used to tell the command line what domain to use when generating the WordPress site and home urls.
 This is **required** to be set for any command line installs.
 Its not used for Web Based installations since the HTTP_HOST server variable is made available by the web server.

 * $site[ 'slide_rule' ]
+    - default:false
-    - Normally false.
-This determines whether additional configuration files are generated for the dev and staging environments used by the [Slide Rule project](https://github.com/ajdruff/slide-rule)
+    - This determines whether additional configuration files are generated for the dev and staging environments used by the [Slide Rule project](https://github.com/ajdruff/slide-rule)

+* $site[ 'move_wpconfig' ]
+    - default:true
+    - This determines whether the `wp-config.php` file is moved to a separate config directory that can be placed in the same directory as root (default) or, more securely, above the web root.

 **Profile Configuration**